rkaunismaa/NLP4HTML/README.md

 So yeah, I do get a little further, but I STILL cannot connect to mysql20230720 from python.
 Sigh ...
 Gonna install mysql server to kauwitb ...

 OMG What a fucking idiot!!
 I was having these problems because I had named my python file 'mysql.py' ....
 DUH! ...
-I can't beleive how fucking stupid that is!!
+I can't believe how fucking stupid that is!!

 ## Monday, July 24, 2023